Hardeman County DUI Court Process

 - Plea Negotiations: This is a crucial part of the pre-trial process.
 Your attorney will negotiate with the prosecutor to potentially reach a plea agreement.
 This could involve pleading guilty to a lesser charge or receiving a reduced sentence.

-- Typical Plea Deals in Hardeman: The availability and terms of plea deals vary depending on the specific facts of your case, your prior criminal record, and the prosecutor's policies.
+- Typical Plea Deals in Hardeman County: The availability and terms of plea deals vary depending on the specific facts of your case, your prior criminal record, and the prosecutor's policies.
 Common plea deals might involve pleading guilty to a lesser charge, such as reckless driving, or receiving a reduced sentence with alternative sentencing options.

 3. Trial (If No Plea Deal)